 Recommended dietary allowances are shown in milligrams (mg).
 Adequate intake shown for infants from birth to 12 months is equivalent to the mean intake of vitamin C in healthy, breastfed infants.

 Individuals who smoke require 35 mg/day more than non-smokers.

 |1–3 years||15 mg||15 mg|

 |9–13 years||45 mg||45 mg|

 |19+ years||90 mg||75 mg||85 mg||120 mg|

 The Daily Value (DV) for vitamin C is 60 mg for adults and children age 4 and older.
-This DV was developed by the U.S. Food and Drug Administration (FDA) to help consumers compare the nutrient contents of products within the context of a total diet.
+The U.S. Food and Drug Administration (FDA) developed DV to help consumers compare the nutrient contents of products within the context of a total diet.